How You Can Help

 Breakfast - 4 gal. milk, 4 gal. juice, 5 doz. eggs, Large Bag Grits, Oatmeal, Pancakes, Syrup, Canned Biscuits, Cheese Slices (we always have bread for cheese toast).

 Lunch - Lunch should consist of 2 sandwiches, chips, cookies, and fruit (when available).
-Sandwich varieties suggested are PB&J, meat or ham salad, egg salad, or pimento cheese.
+Sandwich varieties suggested are PB&J, egg salad, or pimento cheese.
 You may also want to include cheese, chips, and snack cakes/cookies.
 Also provide sandwich bags.

 Missions start at home with the family and we believe that Calvary is a great mission field for the entire family.
 The children can place ice in the cups, pour drinks provided, and help pass out the dessert.
 Your children are always welcome to play on the playground but we would ask that one adult be outside to supervise at all times.
 Your child can draw pictures for the clients or decorate lunch bags.
 Each day we use 30-40 lunch bags and they look so nice when a child has added a drawing.
 Children might consider making center pieces for the table.
 We have 9 tables and they look so nice when the children have added art work.
 These are just a few examples of ways to involve the family in missions at Calvary.